 If your horse shows signs of laminitis while at pasture and is unable to move, it may be necessary to use a trailer to transport him from the field to the stable.
-If it is not possible to remove the horse from the pasture, an alternative would be to place him in a very small area where movement can be restricted and there is little to no grass.
+Do not leave the horse on pasture under any circumstances.

 A stall or small area with soft bedding is ideal for your horse to stand on.
 Beddings such as shavings, sawdust, or soaked wood pellets are helpful for supporting the hooves and maximizing weight distribution.

 Cryotherapy involves the controlled cooling of a horse’s hooves, preferably prior to or at the onset of lameness.
 This therapy can be administered using either ice water or commercial systems.

 Experts recommend cooling the hoof wall to 5 to 10 degrees Celsius (41 to 50 Fahrenheit) for a period of 48 to 72 hours.
 Cryotherapy is widely accepted as an effective therapy to prevent and treat laminitis related to a systemic inflammatory response.

 Pasture-associated laminitis is related to insulin spikes in metabolic syndrome.
 Icing can help prevent it but only if started before the horse is lame.
 It has not been shown to be helpful after the fact and may be contraindicated.

 Cryotherapy induces vasoconstriction, decreases inflammatory damage and decreases metabolic activity in the area.
 This reduces the activity of enzymes that break down the laminae.

 Laminitis can occur due to a range of causes.
 Determining the cause of laminitis in your horse is important as this will influence what type of treatment is necessary.